DeadS3c/SQLiSearch/README.md

 # SQLiSearch
 Tool for searching SQLi on google

-This tool search with the google dorks that you provide on google, and then check for a possible sqli on those sites
+This tool search with the google dorks that you provide on google, and then check for a possible sqli on those sites, it requires python3 in order to work

 To install the requirements:
   pip3 -r install requirements.txt